 Instead of stacking hand towels in a singular pile, roll them!
 You can fit more, see what you have, and maximize your storage space.

 Create a clear kitchen counter by ditching the wooden knife block and purchase this in-drawer knife mat instead.
-This mat keeps your knives sharp, reduces dust settling on the handles, and does not slide around when opening and closet the kitchen drawer.
+This mat keeps your knives sharp, reduces dust, and doesn’t slide around.

 Storage Ideas for a Kitchen Cabinet: